csalbut/etc/.etc/samba.md

 This guide provides step by step description of configuring samba server for a small local network.
 The operating system of choice for the server is Arch linux.

+## General information

+- Domain is ...
+- Workgroup is ...
+- WINS
+- Winbind

 ## General commands

 Service control